oliveris/CrystalHub/readme.md

 ## Examples

 ### Setting your API environment
-<p>Below shows an example if you need to access a different environments API, for example, staging.</p>
+<p>Below shows an example if you need to access a different environments API, for example, staging.
+By default it is set on production.</p>

 ```
 $crystal = new Crystal();